vesselapi/integrations/src/platforms/xero/README.md

 ## Description

-Xero is a New Zealand-based software company that develops cloud-based accounting software for small and medium-sized businesses.
-The platform offers features such as invoicing, bank reconciliation, bookkeeping, and more, enabling businesses to manage their finances efficiently.
+Xero is a cloud-based software company that provides a platform for small to medium-sized businesses to manage their accounting, payroll, bank reconciliation, and bookkeeping.
+The company's services also include invoicing, expense tracking, inventory management, and purchasing.

 ## Resources